Cutaneous T-cell lymphoma

 Cutaneous T-cell lymphoma (CTCL) is a class of non-Hodgkin lymphoma, which is a type of cancer of the immune system.
 Unlike most non-Hodgkin lymphomas (which are generally B-cell-related), CTCL is caused by a mutation of T cells.
 The cancerous T cells in the body initially migrate to the skin, causing various lesions to appear.
 These lesions change shape as the disease progresses, typically beginning as what appears to be a rash which can be very itchy and eventually forming plaques and tumors before spreading to other parts of the body.

 Signs and symptoms

 The presentation depends if it is mycosis fungoides or Sézary syndrome, the most common, though not the only types.

 Among the symptoms for the aforementioned types are: enlarged lymph nodes, an enlarged liver and spleen, and non-specific dermatitis.

 Cause

-The cause of CTCL is unknown.
+The cause of CTCL remains largely unknown, but several external risk factors have been proposed as potential triggers and promoters of the disease.
+These include the use of hydrochlorothiazide diuretics, therapy-induced immunosuppression, and possible infections by a range of viral (e.g., HTLV-1, HTLV-2, HIV, Epstein-Barr virus, Cytomegalovirus, HHV-6, HHV-7, HHV-8 (KSHV), and Polyomaviruses such as Merkel cell polyomavirus) and bacterial or fungal pathogens (including Staphylococcus aureus, Mycobacterium leprae, Chlamydophila pneumoniae, and dermatophytes).
+The level of evidence varies among the different factors.

 Diagnosis

 A point-based algorithm for the diagnosis for early forms of cutaneous T-cell lymphoma was proposed by the International Society for Cutaneous Lymphomas in 2005.